jdhernandezS1/CI_PP5_E_COM/README.md

 -
 25. As a Guest, i want to Contact The Staff By Form And Receive an email Confirmation.
 26. As a Guest and owner, i want to Get the Orders Description in a View.
+27. As a Guest Have a Course Section to learn and comment with the community
 ##### Back to [top](#table-of-contents)

 <hr>